jenessatan/React-Trivia/README.md

 - ~~navigation items are hidden in the menu icon when scaled below a certain size~~

 TODO:
-- fix header in collapsed menu
-- About page
 - more styling?
 - more functionality?